 Postgraduate Diploma in Psychodynamic Practice

 The Postgraduate Diploma in Psychodynamic Practice develops from the Postgraduate Certificate in Psychodynamic Counselling, integrating theoretical knowledge with clinical experience.
-It is part of the Oxford University Master’s Programme in Psychodynamic Studies, which is accredited by UPCA (Universities Psychotherapy and Counselling Association).
+The course forms part of the Oxford University Master’s Programme in Psychodynamic Studies.

 The course places equal emphasis on theory, practice and personal development and is designed to bring trainees to the level of professional competence; to that end all trainees will have a clinical placement, clinical supervision, and be in personal therapy.

 Teaching takes place in both whole group and smaller group sessions with three individual tutorials per term.
 Course evenings commence with a lecture/application session.
-After a coffee break there is a clinical seminar with a clinical seminar leader, followed by a sensitivity group conducted by Group Analysts who take no other part in the course.
-On the last night of each term the sensitivity groups are replaced by community review meetings with all members of the course.
+After a coffee break there is a clinical seminar with a clinical seminar leader, followed by an experiential group.
+On the last night of each term the experiential groups are replaced by community review meetings with all members of the course.

 Extensive regular reading and private study of a minimum 10 hours per week between the taught periods is recommended.